abcdefg123467/MyOpenSourceProject/README.md

 # MyOpenSourceProject
-This is a description about my open source project.
+A description about my open source project.